Samburu to migration Masai Mara

 After breakfast your driver/guide will pick you and you start your journey on the Thika Highway towards Mount Kenya.
 While driving through large corn fields you will hopefully see a clear Mount Kenya before the road descends to the drier area of Samburu.

-You will reach the lodge at the bank of Ewaso Nyiro River for lunch.
+You will reach the lodge at the bank of Ewaso Nyiro River for late lunch.

 Later in the afternoon you will enjoy your first game drive in this beautiful landscape with the Ewaso Nyiro River and its Gallery forest